Your board

 The Skipton Building Society board is responsible for our governance, strategy and business performance.

-• Our members have a say on every director who is on the board.
+Our members have a say on every director who is on the board.
 That’s because each member of the board stands for election or re-election at our Annual General Meeting.
+Each director has been selected for their skills and experience.
+They bring their own specialist knowledge of different organisational cultures and industries.

 The Board's responsibilities can be found in its Terms of Reference [PDF].